Read in:

 There is no one true way to search a knowledge base.
 Mine is hybrid keyword-plus-vector with a section-drill-down loop, but yours might be pure RAG over vector chunks, a wikiLLM walking a wikilink graph, plain full-text, or some mix of all of them.
 Each is structured differently and rewards a different retrieval technique.
 An agent that connects cold cannot know which one it is looking at, so it guesses, and guessing is where the tokens and the wrong answers come from.

 And it is delivered for free.
 As shown above, a compliant client auto-surfaces this instruction through the MCP initialize.instructions field the moment it connects, so every agent that ever talks to your base starts with your manual already in context.
-If you run a base, the practical steps are in the dev note docs/dev/mcp_instructions_guide.md ("How to write good MCP instructions for your base"), and the note this benchmark tested is a worked example at docs/_mcp_instructions.md.
+If you run a base, the practical steps are in the dev note docs/dev/mcp_instructions_guide.md ("How to write good MCP instructions for your base"), and the instructions note this benchmark tested is a worked example at docs/_mcp_instructions.md.

 Why cheap Claude models take to this

-A hypothesis, not a proven claim, for why even the without-note Haiku reads by section as often as it does.
+A hypothesis, not a proven claim, for why even the without-instructions Haiku reads by section as often as it does.
 Anthropic's Contextual Retrieval prepends each chunk's situating context, its section and heading, before embedding it, and the reference implementation generated that context with Claude 3 Haiku.
 So "this paragraph lives under this heading in this document" is a shape Claude models were trained to produce and consume. trip2g surfaces exactly that as the toc_path breadcrumb on every search match.
 The guess: toc_path is a familiar affordance the moment a Claude model sees the schema, which is why it drills down by section without being told.
 The instruction does not teach a foreign trick, it makes an already-familiar move the default rather than the exception.

 Method, so you can redo it

 Models: claude-haiku-4.5 and gpt-5.4-nano over OpenRouter, tools set to the live MCP search, note_html, expand, similar.
-Variant A's system prompt was the note at docs/_mcp_initialize.md with its frontmatter stripped, exactly what the MCP initialize response serves.
+Variant A's system prompt was the instructions note at docs/_mcp_initialize.md with its frontmatter stripped, exactly what the MCP initialize response serves.
 Variant B's was a single generic line.
 Eight questions spread across federation, publishing, access control, the token-economy tools, and Telegram; three runs each; forty-eight runs per model.
 A "dump" is a note_html result over 6,000 characters.
 Total spend was about $0.92 for Haiku and $0.04 for nano.

 The full tables, per-question breakdowns, raw runs, and the harness are in the dev notes: 2026-07-02_mcp_haiku_ab.md, 2026-07-02_mcp_haiku_ab_results.json, and 2026-07-02_mcp_nano_ab_results.json.